 ****If you are making more than 2 servings, turn your oven at 250 to keep the already cooked eggs warm while you finish cooking the rest of the eggs.DIRECTIONS:

-2. Add the diced tomatoes and cook for about 7 minutes until the tomatoes have release all their juices and formed a thick sauce.
+2. Add the diced tomatoes and cook for about 7 minutes until the tomatoes have released all their juices and formed a thick sauce.
 Season with salt and set aside.

 3. Start gathering all your ingredients to assembly the dish and have them ready for serving once the eggs and tortillas are fried.